BM 510x180x70 [4x M8]

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+- Wide application in advanced technologically fields – find application in HDD drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: